Dexter Jackson (wide receiver)

-Dexter Myles Jackson (born August 5, 1986) is a former American football wide receiver.
-He was drafted by the Tampa Bay Buccaneers in the second round of the 2008 NFL Draft.
-He played college football at Appalachian State.
+Dexter Myles Jackson (born August 5, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the second round of the 2008 NFL draft.
+He played college football for the Appalachian State Mountaineers.
 Jackson was also a member of the Carolina Panthers, Virginia Destroyers, New York Jets and High Country Grizzlies.

-Early years
+Early life

 He attended and played high school football at Dunwoody High School in Dunwoody, Georgia.

 College career

 Jackson proved key in one of college football's biggest upsets, recording two touchdowns and 92 yards as well as 19 yards rushing, in the Mountaineers' 34-32 Week 1 win over the No. 5 ranked Michigan Wolverines in 2007.
-A photograph of Jackson in the act of running the ball past the Michigan defense was run on the cover of the September 10, 2007 edition of Sports Illustrated.
+A photograph of Jackson running the ball past the Michigan defense was featured on the cover of the September 10, 2007 edition of Sports Illustrated.

 Professional career

-Pre-draft

-At the NFL Scouting Combine, Jackson ran the manually timed 40-yard dash (4.27 seconds) faster than any other receiver which bumped his value up the Buccaneers' draft board.

 Tampa Bay Buccaneers

-Jackson was drafted by the Tampa Bay Buccaneers in the second round (58th overall) of the 2008 NFL Draft.
+Jackson was drafted by the Tampa Bay Buccaneers in the second round (58th overall) of the 2008 NFL draft.
 On July 25, he signed a four-year contract.
 He played seven games for the team in 2008.

 The Buccaneers waived Jackson on August 31, 2009.